ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 ```
 {: pre}

 ## Step 7.
-Verify your app is running
+Verify that your app is running
 {: #verify}

 After you deploy your app, the DevOps pipeline or command line points you to the URL for your app, for example `abc-devhost.mybluemix.net`.
 Go to that URL in your browser.